davidolorundare/tempus_de_challenge/README.md

 - Need to decide on whether to use the news api client libray or not.e.g. pip install newsapi-python

-- Use json and csv libs for parsing
+- Use json and csv libs for parsing. url-encode the requests ?

 - Note security concern of hardcoding the apikey in requests.
 Might want to encrypt api?